 In an ideal world, your body weight would stay the same, with every pound of fat lost replaced with a pound of new muscle.

 Outside of a small number of scenarios, this is highly likely not going to happen.
-For most people, losing fat is going to mean losing weight.
+For most people, fat loss is going to mean weight loss.

 It is possible (in theory at least, depending on how much fat you have to lose and how genetically gifted you are in the muscle building department), to end up at the same weight you are right now, having replaced all of the lost fat with muscle.